 Investors often invest in gold to diversify their portfolios and mitigate market fluctuations as a means of securing their assets and potentially weathering storms.

 Why invest in gold?

-Before we get into how to invest in gold, it can be helpful to understand why gold is still a sound investment in 2020.
+Before we get into how to invest in gold, it can help to understand why gold is still a sound investment in 2023.
 The biggest reason is that gold is considered to be an inflation hedge, according to the World Gold Council.